 I’ve also found chicken feet at a local organic farm, so you may want to ask around in your area.

+Are you looking to make the transition from kibble to raw with your small or tiny dog?
 Leave your comments or questions in the comment section below!